How To Prevent Gestational Diabetes With Diet - Baby Chick

 Can Your Diet Lower Your Risk or Prevent Gestational Diabetes?

-What you eat before and during pregnancy can contribute to developing gestational diabetes, but your diet is not a direct cause.
-As mentioned above, pregnancy hormones play a huge role in developing gestational diabetes.
-However, managing your diet can be an effective way to lower your risk or even prevent it.
+What you eat before and during pregnancy can contribute to developing gestational diabetes, but your diet is not a direct cause.8,9 As mentioned above, pregnancy hormones play a huge role in developing gestational diabetes.1 However, managing your diet may be an effective way to lower your risk or even prevent it.8,10

 Foods That Can Help Prevent Gestational Diabetes

 Eating regularly can be essential to maintain steady blood sugar levels throughout the day, especially for avoiding those large dips or increases in blood sugar.
-Also, incorporating physical activity into your routine can be crucial.
-Some ideas include going on a scenic walk, gentle stretching, prenatal yoga, running, or in some cases, resistance training.
-Regardless of your preference of movement, find an activity you enjoy and can see yourself regularly doing!3,4
+Also, incorporating physical activity into your routine is crucial.
+Some ideas include going on a scenic walk, gentle stretching, prenatal yoga, running, or, in some cases, resistance training.
+Regardless of your preference of movement, find an activity you enjoy and can see yourself doing regularly!3,4

 Additional Tips and Tricks

-• Balance your meals and incorporate protein, carbohydrates, fiber, and healthy fats at each mealtime.
+• Balance your meals and incorporate protein, carbohydrates, fiber, and healthy fats at each mealtime.4

-• Maintain a regular eating schedule and don’t skip meals.
+• Maintain a regular eating schedule, and don’t skip meals.20

 Share